Resources

 4.

-With the approval of your parents or guardians and your merit badge counselor, decide on and carry out a project that you would do around the home that would benefit your family.
-Discuss your report with your merit badge counselor.
+With the approval of your parent or guardian and your counselor, decide on and carry out an individual project that you would do around the home that would benefit your family.
+After completion, discuss the objective or goal and the results of the project with your family and then your counselor.

 5.

 Plan and carry out a project that involves the participation of your family.
-After completing the project, discuss the following with your merit badge counselor:
+After completing the project, discuss the following with your counselor:

 a.